Karlsruhe Institute of Technology’s latest eBook discusses the major successes of the Calorimeter Center’s Batteries – Calorimetry and Safety group.

 The group, which was founded in February 2020 at KIT’s Applied Materials – Applied Materials Physics, is interdisciplinary and well connected across both Germany and Europe and pursues a comprehensive approach that ranges from basic studies to industrial applications.
 Their latest eBook discusses:

-You can also learn about the group’s first national project, which will start on the 01 January 2021 is called AnaLiBa (Analytics of Lithium-Ion-Batteries) in the new competence cluster Analytics/quality assurance (AQua).
+You can also learn about the group’s first national project, AnaLiBa (Analytics of Lithium-Ion-Batteries) in the new competence cluster Analytics/quality assurance (AQua), which will start on 1 January 2021.
 Ziebert also discusses the group’s participation in the European project HELIOS (High-pErformance moduLar battery packs for sustainable urban electrOmobility Services), which will also begin on 01 January 2021.

 About the Institute of Applied Materials – Applied Materials Physics’ Battery Calorimeter Center